MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 ## Event Producers tools

-- **[Organizer tools](#organizer-tools)**: Mute all, enable/disable Handraise, Megaphone, Screenshare, and Broadcast (for Multi-room events) are all located in the left Organizer tools button in the Menu bar.
+- **[Organizer tools](#organizer-tools)**: Mute all, enable/disable Hand Raise, Megaphone, Screenshare, and Broadcast (for Multi-room events) are all located in the left Organizer tools button in the Menu bar.

     **Single room events**